Instructions to Author

 Discussion: Include summary of key findings (primary outcome measures, secondary outcome measures, results as they relate to a prior hypothesis); Strengths and limitations of the study (study question, study design, data collection, analysis and interpretation); Interpretation and implications in the context of the totality of evidence (is there a systematic review to refer to, if not, could one be reasonably done here and now?, what this study adds to the available evidence, effects on patient care and health policy, possible mechanisms); Controversies raised by this study; and Future research directions (for this particular research collaboration, underlying mechanisms, clinical research).

 Do not repeat in detail data or other material given in the Introduction or the Results section.
 In particular, contributors should avoid making statements on economic benefits and costs unless their manuscript includes economic data and analyses.
 Avoid claiming priority and alluding to work that has not been completed.
-New hypotheses may be stated if needed, however they should be clearly labeled as such.
+New hypotheses may be stated if needed, however they should be clearly labelled as such.
 About 30 references can be included.

-The prescribed word count is up to 3000 words excluding tables, references and abstract.
-The manuscript may have about 90 references.
+The prescribed word count is up to 3500 words excluding tables, references and abstract.
+The manuscript may have about 80 references.
 The manuscript should have an unstructured Abstract (250 words) representing an accurate summary of the article.
 The section titles would depend upon the topic reviewed.
 Authors submitting review article should include a section describing the methods used for locating, selecting, extracting, and synthesizing data.
 These methods should also be summarized in the abstract.

 The journal requires the reviewers to provide updates on the review subject post-publication.
 The update will be short, describing the developments in the field since the article was written, and should be submitted as a letter to the editor if and when there is new progress in the field.

-Case reports: New, interesting and rare cases can be reported.
+Case reports/Case series: New, interesting and rare cases can be reported.
 They should be unique, describing a great diagnostic or therapeutic challenge and providing a learning point for the readers.
 Cases with clinical significance or implications will be given priority.
 These communications could be of up to 1000 words (excluding Abstract and references) and should have the following headings: Abstract (unstructured), Key-words, Introduction, Case report, Discussion, Reference, Tables and Legends in that order.

 The manuscript could be of up to 1000 words (excluding references and abstract) and could be supported with up to 10 references.
+Number of authors should be limited to 4.

-Other: Editorial, Guest Editorial, Commentary and Opinion are solicited by the editorial board.
+Others: Editorial, Guest Editorial, Commentary and Opinion are solicited by the editorial board.

 REFERENCES